pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 cd pypy-hg; hg branches | cut -f1 -d" " > branches.txt
 ```

-and then push each one to the github repo
+and then push each one to the GitHub repo

 ```
 while read branch; do git checkout branches/$branch && git push origin branches/$branch; done < branches.txt